Taylor-Brandon/Draft-Portfolio/README.md

 Those who would like to explore this project and contribute themselves are able to do so locally on their machine by cloning the repository.
 Additioanlly, they are able to make sugestions by making Github issues that will allow for bugs, inspiration, and further suggestions to be identified.

 # License
 This project includes an MIT License.
-The documentation for this can be found here [LICENSE](./LICENSE)
+The documentation for this can be found here [MIT License](./LICENSE)

 # Aknowledgements
 A special thanks to Columbia University Bootcamps for providing the educational material as well as the inspiration and criteria for this project!